The 5 Best LLC Credit Cards

 While some business owners want to access valuable rewards points that will have more value when they redeem them as travel, other business owners will prefer cash back rewards that they can redeem as straightforward statement credits.

-Finally, you’ll need to keep an eye on the fees that an potential LLC credit card comes with.
+Finally, you’ll need to keep an eye on the fees that a potential LLC credit card comes with.

 Most importantly, you’ll need to see if your LLC credit card comes with an annual fee.
 Some of the most beneficial LLC credit cards will.
 As a result, you’ll need to make sure that the rewards you earn from any given LLC credit card option will make up for the amount you’ll have to pay each year for the card.

-If you’re running an online retail LLC, then you should seriously consider putting your spending on the Chase Ink Preferred for two main reasons—its welcome bonus and its top spending categories.
+If you’re running an online retail LLC, then you should seriously consider putting your spending on the Chase Ink Preferred credit card for two main reasons—its welcome bonus and its top spending categories.

 Plus, all that shipping and traveling you’re doing for your online retail LLC certainly won’t do unrewarded—you’ll get 3x points for the first $150,000 you spend annual on travel, shipping, search engine and social media advertising, and communication services purchases you make on this LLC credit card.